 - 5. Interventions should aim to protect or maintain waterway value or improve waterway condition and resilience for least cost while retaining maximum flexibility for the future.
-The Guidelines aim to assist in understanding and selection of intervention options to be applied at the reach and site scale. - 6.
-Effective outcomes rely on skill and experience in the design, implementation and maintenance of intervention options.
-The Guidelines are designed to help waterway managers develop those skills.
+The Guidelines aim to assist in understanding and selection of intervention options to be applied at the reach and site scale. - Effective outcomes rely on skill and experience in the design, implementation and maintenance of intervention options.
+The Guidelines are designed to help waterway managers develop those skills and to help prevent poor outcomes and unintended consequences from works.